 Ways to visualise data

 If you’re undertaking internal analysis, you may want to shop further afield for help telling your story, though it doesn’t necessarily have to be external.
 Got an accountant with a secret artistic background?
 Or a marketer with graphic design flair?
 Who knows - maybe you even have analysts who can wear both hats.
 If you can find someone who is able to understand the crux of the analysis, they might be able to help create the story around it.

 At Datamine, we have teams of people dedicated solely to analysing data - this is their specialty, and they excel at it.
 Equally important are our team of ‘translators’: the ones who take this information and, collaborating with the analysts, whip it into a digestible and actionable format.

 Organisations that might need an extra hand with their analytics are welcome to get in touch with us to have their data analysed and crafted into a story that will be relevant and engaging for professionals across the business.
 It’s the best and fastest way to transform the incredible insights your data offers from a spreadsheet to reality.

 But don’t just take my word for it.
-David McCandless, data-journalist and analytics guru, gave a TED talk about the beauty of storytelling through data, and it's one of my favourites - check it out below:
+David McCandless, data-journalist and analytics guru, gave a TED talk about the beauty of storytelling through data, and it's one of our favourites - check it out below: